arunsadhasivam/MachineLearning/SOLUTIONS/AnalyticVidhyaNotes/10) Building End-to-End Generative AI Applications/2) Overview of generative AI applications and their impact.md

 <p><detail><summary> 4.Focus of this course:</summary>

-   - we will understand end to end gen AI applications , which hopefully get better idea by now
+  - in this course, we will understand what an end to end gen AI applications, hopefully better idea by end of course.
-   - standard architecture and tools for building such generative ai apps
+  - look at standard architecture and tools to build such end to end applications.
-   - no code approach
-   - code focused platforms and tools
-   - build quick end to end gen ai apps
-   - hands on tutorials and projects to build your own gen AI apps
+  - focus on no code platforms and tools to build end to end GEN AI applications.
+  - focus on some generals.
+  - focus on code platforms
-   - do not need to learn front end frameworks like javascript.
+  - build end to end applications with just python , no need of front end language like javascript.

 </detail></p>